Jay Litherland: Early life

+College Career: University of Georgia

+Litherland attended the University of Georgia from 2014-2018 where he swam for Head Coach Jack Bauerle.
+As a Senior at Georgia, he was the recipient of All-America honors twice at the NCAAs, and completed his Georgia career with a total of nine NCAA All American honors.

+Distinguished in his honors, as a Senior, he was announced as the Damon Evans Swimming Scholarship Endowment honoree.
+Litherland set a number of university swimming records including having the second fastest time in the 200 backstroke and the 200 freestyle.
+He had the third fastest time in the 400 individual medley, and the fifth fastest time in the 500 freestyle.

 International career

 2015 World University Games

 At the 2015 Summer Universiade in Gwangju, Litherland won gold in the 400-meter IM, out-splitting compatriot Josh Prenot by 3 seconds on the freestyle leg to overtake him at 4:12.43.

 2016 U.S. Olympic Trials

-At the 2016 United States Olympic Trials, Litherland qualified for his first Olympic team by placing second in the 400-meter IM behind his Georgia teammate Chase Kalisz at 4:11.02.
+At the 2016 United States Olympic Trials, Litherland qualified for his first Olympic team by placing second in the 400-meter Individual Medley behind Georgia teammate Chase Kalisz at 4:11.02.

 2016 Rio Olympics

 At the 2016 Summer Olympics, Litherland placed 5th in the 400-meter IM at 4:11.68.

 2017 National Championships/World Championship Trials

 At the 2017 USA Swimming Championships, Litherland placed 2nd in the 400-meter IM at 4:09.31, qualifying him to swim the event at that year's World Championships.
 He also finished 5th in the 200-meter IM, 9th in the 400-meter freestyle, and 7th in the 200-meter freestyle.